European Super League - the key questions: What is it? Who is involved? How likely?

 What has the reaction been?

-The plans have prompted widespread condemnation, with Sky Sports pundit Gary Neville labelling the English clubs involved a "disgrace" and calling for them to be sanctioned by the Premier League.
+The plans have prompted widespread condemnation, with Sky Sports pundit Gary Neville, speaking before the announcement on Sunday night, labelling the English clubs involved a "disgrace" and calling for them to be sanctioned by the Premier League.

 The Premier League released a statement saying a super league would "destroy" the premise of open competition.